 It is easy to forget that you had scheduled a one on one meeting in the midst of other responsibilities and meetings.
 Missing or canceling the meeting may cause your employees to resent you.
 It sends the message that something else has become more important.
 Ensure that you never miss your one on one meetings.

 MeetNotes ensures that you never forget your scheduled meetings.
 A daily reminder email helps you plan for all your meetings for the day.
 This email provides details about all the meetings scheduled along with duration and number of attendees.
 Open action items are also listed.
 Slack reminders before each meeting help you start your meeting on time.
 Slack notifications are easy to enable.
+These reminders also allow you to take notes and share notes, helping you get the most out of these meetings.

 Review Notes From Your Last One on One Meeting